Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 distributed computing -- fallacies -- 8 The network is homogeneous distributed computing -- fallacies https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing
 distributed queues
-distributed system -- characteristics -- Concurrency: It is naturally present in Distributed Systems, that deal with the same activity or functionality that can be performed by separate users who are in remote locations.
-Every local system has its independent Operating Systems and Resources. distributed system -- characteristics -- Fault tolerance: It cares about the reliability of the system if there is a failure in Hardware or Software, the system continues to operate properly without degrading the performance the system. distributed system -- characteristics -- Heterogeneity: Networks, computer hardware, operating systems, programming languages, and developer implementations can all vary and differ among dispersed system components. distributed system -- characteristics -- Openness: It is concerned with Extensions and improvements in the system distributed system -- characteristics -- Resource Sharing: It is the ability to use any Hardware, Software, or Data anywhere in the System. distributed system -- characteristics -- Scalability: It increases the scale of the system as a number of processors communicate with more users by accommodating to improve the responsiveness of the system. distributed system -- characteristics -- Transparency: It hides the complexity of the Distributed Systems to the Users and Application programs as there should be privacy in every system. distributed system -- failures -- Communication medium failure = happens once a web site cannot communicate with another operational site within the network. it’s typically caused by the failure of the shift nodes and/or the links of the human activity system. distributed system -- failures -- Method failure = the distributed system is generally halted and unable to perform the execution.
+distributed system -- characteristics -- Concurrency = naturally present in Distributed Systems, same activity or functionality performed by separate users who are in remote locations distributed system -- characteristics -- Fault tolerance = reliability = the system, if there is a failure in Hardware or Software, continues to operate properly without degrading the performance the system distributed system -- characteristics -- Heterogeneity = Networks, computer hardware, operating systems, programming languages, and developer implementations can all vary and differ among dispersed system components. distributed system -- characteristics -- Openness = possible extensions and improvements in the system distributed system -- characteristics -- Resource Sharing = ability to use any Hardware, Software, or Data anywhere in the System. distributed system -- characteristics -- Scalability: It increases the scale of the system as a number of processors communicate with more users by accommodating to improve the responsiveness of the system. distributed system -- characteristics -- Transparency = hides the complexity of the Distributed Systems to the Users and Application programs as there should be privacy in every system. distributed system -- failures -- Communication medium failure = happens once a web site cannot communicate with another operational site within the network. it’s typically caused by the failure of the shift nodes and/or the links of the human activity system. distributed system -- failures -- Method failure = the distributed system is generally halted and unable to perform the execution.
 Sometimes it leads to ending up the execution resulting in an associate incorrect outcome.
 Method failure causes the system state to deviate from specifications, and also method might fail to progress. distributed system -- failures -- Secondary storage device failure = occurred once the keep information can’t be accessed.
 This failure is sometimes caused by parity error, head crash, or dirt particles settled on the medium.